 Sometimes we’re asked what is the best thing that Longmont area homeowner's can do to maintain their air conditioning and heating system between their scheduled tune-ups?
 Our advice is simple; remember to change the heating and air conditioning air filter.
 Replacing furnace and return air filters is crucial to the ideal operation of your HVAC system, as well as your home's air quality.
 Did you know indoor air pollution is among the top five environmental health risks?
 You probably don’t consider it as you sit and watch TV, but this is the air you breathe day and night.
 Changing the air filters is not a tough thing to do for most Longmont homeowners, but there are usually two challenges to actually accomplishing this task:

 - Understanding just how often to swap out your furnace or air conditioner filter.

 When To Change Your Air Filters

 Most filters have a printed "expiration" date on the box or plastic.
 It may say "Lasts up to 3 months" or "Change filter every 90 days".
 Look around at the store and you should see that some are designed to only last one month, while other manufacturers (like Honeywell) have created media air cleaners with filters meant to be swapped once every 6-12 months.
-The industry standard seems to be once every few months for most higher quality filters, but we have a rule of thumb that we suggest our friends and family to go by.
+The industry standard seems to be once every few months for most higher quality filters, but we have a rule of thumb that we suggest our friends, and family to go by.
 If they're dirty, change them!
 A dirty air filter can contribute or cause damage to pricey equipment, like your compressor, so it's best to change it out more often than neglect it.
 If you want to follow the manufacturer's recommended limit, we suggest scribbling the date on the filter when you swap it out, and adding a reminder for yourself in your phone or on a calendar.
-Keep in mind that your filter manufacturer might have a different recommendation from your HVAC equipment manufacturer.
+Keep in mind that your filter manufacturer might have a different recommendation from your HVAC system manufacturer.

 Figuring out how often to change your air filters hinges on several factors: